avl/savefile/README.md

 # Changelog

-## 0.10.2 Improve performance of bit-vec serialization, add bit-set support
+## 0.10.2 Improve performance of bit-vec serialization, add bit-set support, upgrade arrayvec

 Savefile lacked support for u128 and i128 types.
 This is fixed.